Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 Option | Description
 -|-
-`-cs` or `--connectionString` | Overrides the connection string for the database.
+`--connectionString` | Overrides the connection string for the database.
-`-cf` or `--configFile` | Overrides the filename for the configuration.
+`--configFile` | Overrides the filename for the configuration.
-`-s` or `--scriptFile` | Overrides the filename for the script orchestration.
+`--scriptFile` | Overrides the filename for the script orchestration.
-`-enc` or `--expectNoChanges` | Expect no changes in the artefact output and error where changes are detected.
+`--expectNoChanges` | Expect no changes in the artefact output and error where changes are detected.
 This is intended for use with the likes of the build pipeline.
-`-x2y` or `--xmlToYaml` | Convert the XML configuration into YAML equivalent (will not codegen).
+`--xmlToYaml` | Convert the XML configuration into YAML equivalent (will not codegen).

 <br/>